OCA/l10n-thailand/l10n_th_withholding_tax_report/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 Note: This module add new feature
-      Report withholding tax to - view, pdf and xlsx.
+      Report withholding tax to - view, pdf, xlsx and text file.

 **Table of contents**